graphql/graphql.github.io/site/community/Community-Events.md

 - **Speaker:** Johannes Schickling
 - **Link:** https://cinemajs.tech

-Johannes Schickling is a Berlin/SF-based entrepreneur and founder of Graphcool, a flexible backend platform combining GraphQL+ AWS Lambda.
-He previously built and sold the VR company “Optonaut”.
+Johannes Schickling is a Berlin/SF-based entrepreneur and founder of Graphcool, a flexible backend platform combining GraphQL and AWS Lambda.
+He previously built and sold the VR company "Optonaut".
 Johannes studied computer science at KIT, Germany and loves cutting-edge mobile/web technologies.

 ## Meetups